Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 That's the moral of these stories...Learning + Loving = Life!

 Yes, you'll find some of us have worse problems than others.
 But hey, that's true of humans as well.
-Christy has a friend who has lost both legs.
-Deb is still a full and complete person - without the trouble of being fitted for shoes!
+Hands has a friend who has lost both legs, and she says Deb is as full a person as ever - without the trouble of being fitted for shoes!

-The phrase 'nobody's perfect' might have lost it's seriousness with over-use, but it's true nonetheless.
+The phrase 'nobody's perfect' might have lost something with over-use, but it's true nonetheless.

 Well...except for every once in a great while - it's true.